sensebox/sensebox.github.io/_projects/de/2020-01-21-ttn-decoding.md

 }
 ```

 That function takes the first two bytes and converts them to the humidity reading.
 Then, the next two bytes are converted to a temperature reading.
 When you are using the openSenseMap endpoint `https://ttn.opensensemap.org/v1.1` in your TTN HTTP integration, the measurements are matched with your sensor IDs and you can see the measurements on openSenseMap.
+Read more about the openSenseMap TTN integration [here](https://sensebox.github.io/books-v2/osem/ttn_integration.html)

 ## Keep in mind
 There are a few things that you need to keep in mind.